 Of course, some people have a mix of these personality traits.
 When deciding between vlogging or blogging, think honestly about your natural strengths and preferences.
 Are you energetic and engaging on camera?
 Or do you prefer spending time alone researching a topic?

 Figuring out if you’re more of an extrovert or introvert can guide your choice.
 Extroverts often shine best by vlogging.
 Introverts may feel more comfortable blogging.
-Pick the type of content creation that allows your personality to connect with an audience most authentically.

-#4.
-SEO Factors
+4. SEO Factors

 Both blogs and vlogs need SEO to get discovered by users searching for relevant content.